 Is There Vodka In Penne Alla Vodka?

 Yes, vodka sauce is indeed made with real vodka.
-The alcohol in the vodka completely cooks off when simmering and reducing the sauce making this recipe kid-friendly and alcohol-free!
+As you simmer the sauce, the alcohol in the vodka completely cooks off making this recipe kid-friendly.

 Can You Freeze Vodka Pasta Sauce?

-To store creamy tomato vodka sauce, first cool the sauce completely then, store in an airtight container for 4-5 days in the refrigerator.
+To store creamy tomato vodka sauce, first cool the sauce completely, then store it in an airtight container in the refrigerator for 4-5 days.

 Take A Look At These Other Pasta Recipes: